 Modern office buildings and business parks shape the image of Russia's economy today.

 Since the great time of change beginning in the 1990s, the appeal of working in Russia has skyrocketed in popularity.
 The transformation into a market-based open economy has had positive and negative effects for the population.
 However, as a whole, citizens and expats working in Russia have contributed to the country’s great economic upswing in the past decade.

-Main Economic Pillars
+Russia's Main Economic Pillars

 As in all industrialized nations today, most people working in the world’s largest country have found employment in the service sector, amounting to some 60% of the entire workforce.
 Industrial production is still going strong, though, with about 36% of employees working in industrial production and processing enterprises.
 Metallurgy is a special focal industry of the nation, as Russia is the world’s third largest exporter of steel.
 In recent years, the government has taken measures to make Russia’s IT sector attractive for foreign investors.

 Seeing how the Russian Federation is a country of gigantic dimensions, it surely doesn’t come as a surprise that countless people make a living working in Russia’s resources sector.
 Producing, refining and trading natural resources are some of the main channels of income for both the government and citizens.

 However, the export of commodities such as gas or steel makes Russia’s economy somewhat vulnerable to global ups and downs, as the harsh effects of the global financial crisis of 2008/09 have made obvious.
 Nevertheless, Russia was able to quickly recover from those blows.
 It was able to return to a growing economy within one year, thanks to various countermeasures by the government and the Russian Central Bank.